 This course provides an introduction to basic personal health and wellness.
 Emphasis is placed on current health issues such as nutrition, mental health, and fitness.
 Upon completion, students should be able to demonstrate an understanding of the factors necessary to the maintenance of health and wellness.
-This course has been approved to satisfy the Comprehensive Articulation Agreement premajor and/or elective requirement.
+This course has been approved for transfer under the CAA and ICAA pre-major and/or elective requirement.

-HEA 112 First Aid & CPR This course introduces the basics of emergency first aid treatment.
+HEA 112 First Aid & CPR

+This course introduces the basics of emergency first aid treatment.
 Topics include rescue breathing, CPR, first aid for choking and bleeding, and other first aid procedures.
 Upon completion, students should be able to demonstrate skills in providing emergency care for the sick and injured until medical help can be obtained.
+This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.